sqlsaturday/PublicDocuments/docs/_posts/2022-12-28-endofyearnewsletters.md

 That's about it.
 Please contact us if you have any questions.

 As always, a reminder that we are growing SQL Saturday again, independent of PASS or any other company.
-Pleasepass this email along to others and remind them to register for our mailing list here: <a href="http://eepurl.com/hwVBKn">http://eepurl.com/hwVBKn</a>
+Please forward this email along to others and remind them to register for our mailing list here: <a href="http://eepurl.com/hwVBKn">http://eepurl.com/hwVBKn</a>